Regulatory content

 Drinking Water Directive

-The quality of drinking water in the EU is regulated by Directive 98/83/EC, the Drinking Water Directive (DWD).
-It applies to all water intended for human consumption apart from natural mineral waters and waters which are medicinal products.
+The quality of drinking water in the EU is regulated by Directive (EU) 2020/2184, the Drinking Water Directive (DWD).
+It is concerned with the quality of water intended for human consumption apart from natural mineral waters and waters which are medicinal products.

 Drinking Water Directive